 Calculation of SSR

-Once the 4 constituent parts have been generated, the SSR is calculated by summing together the student components and dividing them by the summed staff components As standard, atypical (part b) staff are included in HESA SSR calculations but may be omitted if required
+Once the 4 constituent parts have been generated, the SSR is calculated by summing together the student components and dividing them by the summed staff components.
+As standard, atypical staff are included in HESA SSR calculations but may be omitted if required.

-To avoid SSRs being calculated on low numbers, data is suppressed if the student component of less than or equal to 7 FTE or if the staff component is less than or equal 2 FTE.
+To avoid SSRs being calculated on low numbers, data is suppressed if the student component is less than or equal to 7 FTE or if the staff component is less than or equal to 2 FTE.